 (Photo by Bob Sisney)

-Before fire can operate as it did in the past, fire management is necessary.
-The memorial is currently writing a Fire Management Plan, which should be complete by the end of 2004.
-We are also a member of the Greater huachuca Mountains Fire Working Group, public and private partners managing fire activities on 500,000 acres from the San Pedro River west to the patagonia Mountains.
+We are a member of the Greater Huachuca Mountains Fire Working Group, public and private partners managing fire activities on 500,000 acres from the San Pedro River west to the Patagonia Mountains.
 The group aims to work together to let natural fires burn when feasible, suppress unwanted wildfires, conduct prescribed burns, and use non-fire means to reduce fuels around developed areas.
 Projects will cross political boundaries to be managed along natural features and roadways.

 For information about wildland fire, prescribed fires, and fuels projects visit, http://inciweb.nwcg.gov/